 Technical service bulletins also correct mistakes in the printed versions of their factory shop manuals and they update procedures when techs find easier ways to do the repair.
 Printed shop manuals can’t give you those updates.

 Buy an online subscription or try to find a free source

-Many public libraries offer in-library access to professional repair manuals.
-They offer the services for free, but you have to physically go to the library—no home use for these services.
+Many public libraries offer free in-library access to professional repair manuals.
 Libraries usually offer either Alldata, Eautorepair, Chiltons, or EBSCO.
 EBSCO is the least helpful of them all.
 However, it does offer TSBs and some wiring diagrams.
 I’m not a big fan of Chiltons, but if it’s free and you have no other source, it’s worth a try.

 Call your public library and ask if they have online access to an auto repair shop manual service.
 Then log in, find the diagrams and print them on the library printer.
 Total cost?
 Maybe $2 for the printer/copy machine.

 Or, buy a subscription to Alldatadiy.com or eautorepair.net